WJLK-FM: Adult contemporary and top 40

-Change in Ownership
+Change in ownership

-In 1989, the company sold both WJLK 1310 and WJLK-FM 94.3 to Devlin and Ferrari Broadcasting Company of New York for $12.5 million.
-The sale had been ordered by the FCC in exchange for allowing The Asbury Park Press to buy two Trenton stations, WBUD 1260 AM & WKXW-FM 101.5, for $12.1 million.
+In 1989, the company sold both WJLK and WJLK-FM to Devlin and Ferrari Broadcasting Company of New York for $12.5 million.
+The sale had been ordered by the FCC in exchange for allowing The Asbury Park Press to buy two Trenton stations, WBUD (1260 AM) and WKXW-FM (101.5), for $12.1 million.

 By August 1989, the K-94 format was discontinued and the station returned to broadcasting adult contemporary.
 Then, in March 1993, the station began a simulcast with the 98.5 frequency and was billed as "Soft Rock WJLK".
-Slightly more than four years later, in May 1997, after being sold to Nassau Broadcasting, the simulcast was dropped and the station went towards the format it has today, broadcasting under "94.3 the Point".
+Slightly more than four years later, in May 1997, after being sold to Nassau Broadcasting, the simulcast was dropped and the station went towards the format it has today, broadcasting under "94.3 The Point".

 Charities

-From 1997 through May 2002, 94.3 The Point was one of the five stations referred to as Nassau Broadcasting Partner's "Shore Group" under the leadership of Vice President and General Manager Don Dalesio.
-The format of WJLK was rebranded and improved, and the station became a true leader in the market.
+From 1997 through May 2002, 94.3 The Point was one of the five stations referred to as Nassau Broadcasting Partner's "Shore Group" under the leadership of Vice President and general manager Don Dalesio.
+The format of WJLK-FM was rebranded and improved, and the station became a true leader in the market.
 After the terrorist attacks on September 11, 2001, the station became active in helping the community heal.
 A significant amount of money was raised for the families of World Trade Center victims.
-The Old Mill School in Wall, New Jersey (K-5) had a walk-a-thon and donated the money to the Nassau charity.
-As a result, the Point rewarded the kids by having Michelle Branch perform in the auditorium of their school in late 2001.
+The Old Mill School in Wall, New Jersey (K-5), had a walk-a-thon and donated the money to the Nassau charity.
+As a result, The Point rewarded the kids by having Michelle Branch perform in the auditorium of their school in late 2001.

 The Point and Jersey Shore Medical Center also organized "Kites Against Cancer" to benefit the breast care center at JSMC originally and eventually all of "The Breast Care Centers of The Meridian Healthcare."
-This successful event got the Point into the Guinness Book of World Records for flying the most kites at one time in a single location.
+This successful event got The Point into the Guinness Book of World Records for flying the most kites at one time in a single location.